Teifion/angen/documentation/guides/admin/collector_mode.md

 **Note:** If you are using Angen as a middleware server you should not enable this setting.
 If you have any questions please contact the Angen developers.

+# Administrative HTTP endpoints
+Please see [client/http_api](../client/http_api.md) for the non-administrative endpoints related to the http api including authentication.

 # User accounts
 ## Creating users